Pollution lawsuit could curb use of aerial fire retardant

 The group, Forest Service Employees for Environmental Ethics, requested an injunction blocking officials from using aerial retardant until they get a pollution permit.

-The dispute comes as wildfires across North America have grown and overgrown forests are creating more catastrophic megafires that are harder to fight.
+The dispute comes as wildfires across North America have grown bigger and more destructive over the past two decades because climate change, people moving into fire-prone areas, and overgrown forests are creating more catastrophic megafires that are harder to fight.

 Forest Service officials acknowledged in court filings that retardant has been dropped into waterways more then 200 times over the past decade.
 They said it happens usually by mistake and in less than 1% of the thousands of drops annually.